Ariiees/Autoware-Installation/README.md

 Ubuntu 22.04

 ## Prepare
-make sure there is no old 'autoware', 'autoware_data', 'autoware_folder' folder
+make sure there is no old 'autoware', 'autoware_data', 'autoware_map' folder
 ```
 cd ~
 ```